5 Reasons Your Toilet Isn’t Working (and how to fix it)

 To repair toilet leaks, you first must locate them.
 Use a wrench to tighten up the screws underneath the water lid.
 You should also make sure you’ve got washers in place to strengthen the seals.
 Your toilet’s fill valve also has a washer that might need to be replaced.
 You will also want to tighten or replace the coupling nut that connects the water supply line to the toilet and the lock nut connecting the supply line and the fill valve.
 Put a towel under the toilet to catch any drips before you start tightening.
 It is best to take a comprehensive approach to ensure you repair the source of your leaks.

 The Problem: The Toilet Tank Fills Slowly

 If your toilet tank takes an extended amount of time to fill up after you flush it, your shutoff valve might be partially closed.
 The shutoff valve connects the toilet to the wall and allows the water to re-enter your tank after each use.
 When there is an obstruction or closure involving this valve, it can slow the process of your tank refill.

 The Solution: Reopen the Shutoff Valve

 To repair your shutoff valve, first locate it at the back of your unit where your plumbing meets the wall.
 Make sure the valve is open all the way by turning it counterclockwise.
 Try to flush the toilet again to see if it fills more quickly.

 Help!
 My Toilet Is Still Broken!
 Toilet Repair Raleigh | Toilet Repair Wilmington

 If at-home repair is outside of your comfort zone or if you cannot seem to fix your toilet on your own, call Newcomb and Company.
-Our seasoned professionals will diagnose and repair your toilet in one visit for a quick and easy solution to all of your plumbing needs.
+Our seasoned professional plumbers in Raleigh will diagnose and repair your toilet in one visit for a quick and easy solution to all of your plumbing needs.
 Our experts are also available 24-hours a day for emergency visits.
-Contact our experts to schedule your toilet service today!
+Contact our experts to schedule your plumbing service today!